 >_

-Claude Code Prompt Caching: One Rule, Every Feature
+Claude Code Prompt Caching: The One Rule Behind It [2026]

-Claude Code Prompt Caching: One Rule, Every Feature
+Claude Code Prompt Caching: The One Rule Behind It [2026]

 That surprised me.
 But once I understood why, a dozen confusing Claude Code behaviors clicked into place.
 Why CLAUDE.md loads before your conversation.
 Why plan mode is a tool call.
 Why /clear feels expensive.
 Every single one traces back to one constraint: prompt caching.